Amazon FBA vs Walmart Marketplace: Fees Compared

 Amazon FBA vs Walmart Marketplace: What's Different?

 Amazon and Walmart Marketplace are the two largest retail-backed online marketplaces in the U.S., but Walmart is growing fast and offers sellers some meaningful fee advantages.
-Amazon charges 8-15% referral fees plus FBA fees plus a $39.99/month subscription.
-Walmart charges 6-15% referral fees (often 1-3% lower than Amazon in the same category) with no monthly subscription fee and no setup costs.
+Amazon charges 8-20% referral fees depending on category (15% for most) plus FBA fees plus a $39.99/month subscription.
+Walmart charges 3-20% referral fees depending on category (15% for most, with several categories now price-banded) with no monthly subscription fee and no setup costs.

 The key trade-off is traffic volume.
 Amazon's marketplace is roughly 10x larger than Walmart's in terms of GMV and third-party seller transactions.
 Walmart is more selective about which sellers it approves, which means less competition per listing but also fewer eyeballs.
 Walmart tends to favor sellers with competitive pricing, and its algorithm prioritizes the lowest price more aggressively than Amazon's.
 This makes Walmart ideal for sellers who can compete on price and want lower fees, while Amazon remains the default for maximum reach.